 So what is a credit score, anyway?
 And how can I find a copy of my credit report?
-I think carrying a balance on a credit card from month-to-month helps to improve your credit score, right?
+Carrying a balance on my credit card from month-to-month helps to improve my credit score, right?

 These questions are common for young adults to have as they begin their journey to long-term financial wellness.
-Obtaining your first credit card can be a little overwhelming with all the available choices and adversitements seen on a daily basis.
-And after recieving a credit card, how do you know if your card is actually a good fit for you?
+Obtaining your first credit card can be a little overwhelming with all the available choices and advertisements seen on a daily basis.
+And after receiving a credit card, how do you know if your card is actually a good fit for you?

 It's important to first understand the different types of credit cards that are available to you as you begin building a credit history.
 The four main types of credit cards are:

 - Rewards - Earns rewards on some or all purchases.
 Some cards pay out between 1-2% of your purchase, while others give an extra bonus in specific spending categories each month.
 Rewards can be redeemed in a variety of forms, including cash back, airline miles, and hotel vouchers.

 - Low Interest - Intended for consumers who carry debt on their credit cards each month.
 Low interest cards typically come with a lower credit limit and little to no rewards for the cardholder.

 - Balance Transfer - Best for individuals who already have a significant amount of credit card debt.
 These cards allow you to shift your current debt to a new card, and usually give a grace period (6-21 months) to pay it off interest-free.
 A balance transfer card comes with a one-time balance transfer fee up to 5%.

 - Secured - Secured credit cards require a user to put forth a certain amount of money as collateral when opening an account, which is usually equal to the credit limit.
 These cards are meant to help a consumer build or repair credit before moving on to an unsecured card.